sphinx-doc/alabaster/README.rst

   display bug.
 Thanks to Konstantin Molchanov for catch & patch.
 * #64: Add config options for font size and caption font size/family.
 Credit:
   Marçal Solà.
+* #78: Add custom stylesheet support.
+(This release will thus be the last to merge simplistic style tweaks as feature toggles - only thorny CSS issues or actual template-related changes will be merged afterwards.)

 .. _Codecov: https://codecov.io